 In November 2019, she was invited by Stop Gap Dance Company, choreographing a new work ‘Here and Where?’ for Sg2.
 She presented the solo, C for Clay, during the Danceable#3, Holland Dance Festival, 2019.

-The premiere of her latest work Instar, on 12th March 2020, a production of Prosxima Dance Company, coincided with the lockdown measurements for the arts and not only, in Greece, amid Covid-19.
+The premiere of her work Instar, on 12th March 2020, a production of Prosxima Dance Company, coincided with the lockdown measurements for the arts and not only, in Greece, amid Covid-19.
 The work is a duet on female identity.
 Two women explore their dyadic relationship by approaching with humor and sensitivity issues on power, hierarchy, inclusion and exclusion.
 The performance meets the vague boundaries between dressed and naked body through a penetrating look which allows its differences to be seen.
 It is supported by the Greek Ministry of Culture and Sports in the frame of the State Subsidies for Dance 2019, 2020 and the Amnesty International Greece.
+It was re-staged at a terrace in the centre of Athens so to be accessible to all amid Covid-19 measures for only vaccinated people in closed theatrical spaces in Greece.
+It toured on northern Greece to Philippi Festival.

 PUBLICATIONS & MEMBERSHIPS